SuperTails/langcraft/README.md

  - Have a `main` function with `#[no_mangle]`
  - Use `i686-unknown-linux`

 `rust_interp` is a Rust project already configured to generate the proper bitcode.
-It can be built with:
+The `interpreter` binary target as shown in the demo can be built with:
 ```
 sh compile_rust.sh
 ```